 Gazebos During the Medieval and Renaissance Periods

 While gazebos do attract attention, they also were, and still are, built to offer privacy.
-Elaborate gardens of churches and monasteries used gazebos as places for meditation or to establish a shrine.
+Elaborate gardens at churches and monasteries used gazebos as places for meditation or to establish a shrine.
 In Medieval and Renaissance Europe, these sanctuaries were built in more far-off areas of large estates.
-TA gazebo would serve as a destination for the lord of the manor and his guests to journey outside for fresh air while still under a roof.
+A gazebo would serve as a destination to which the lord of the manor and his guests would journey outside for fresh air while still under a roof.

 Garden gazebos became popular in England during the 16th through 18th centuries and could be found in parks or large private estates.
 In the 19th century, gazebos were built for middle-class properties and also became more functional as a shelter rather than a decorative architectural feature in the landscape.
 The English practice of afternoon tea was enjoyed in gazebos or similar structures.